ckeditor/ckeditor4-docs/docs/guide/plugin_sdk/sample/README.md

 {@img assets/img/timestampPluginWorkingExample.png Date and time added to the document in CKEditor}

 Congratulations!
-You have just created a valid CKEditor plugin in under 20 lines of code!
+You have just created a valid CKEditor 4 plugin in under 20 lines of code!
 Since the `editor.insertHtml` method can be used to add arbitrary HTML code to the document, you can replace the timestamp logic with your own customized code in order to insert other types of content into your document.

 ## Timestamp Plugin Demo

-See the {@linkexample timestamp working "Timestamp (Creating a Most Basic CKEditor Plugin)" sample} that shows the Timestamp plugin integrated with an editor instance.
+See the {@linkexample timestamp working "Timestamp (Creating a Most Basic CKEditor 4 Plugin)" sample} that shows the Timestamp plugin integrated with an editor instance.

 ## Further Reading

-Refer to the following resources for more information about creating CKEditor plugins:
+Refer to the following resources for more information about creating CKEditor 4 plugins:

 * {@link guide/plugin_sdk/sample_1/README Simple Plugin, Part 1} &ndash; Develop a basic Abbreviation plugin with a dialog window that lets the user insert a an abbreviation element into the document.
 * {@link guide/plugin_sdk/sample_2/README Simple Plugin, Part 2} &ndash; Modify the Abbreviation plugin by adding a custom context menu and abbreviation editing capabilities.
 * {@link guide/plugin_sdk/integration_with_acf/README Integrating Plugins with Advanced Content Filter} &ndash; Learn how to implement Advanced Content Filter support in your plugins.
-* {@link guide/plugin_sdk/styles/README Plugin Stylesheets} &ndash; Tips on how to integrate custom plugin stylesheets with CKEditor.
+* {@link guide/plugin_sdk/styles/README Plugin Stylesheets} &ndash; Tips on how to integrate custom plugin stylesheets with CKEditor 4.